CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorSshMessage.md

 ```

 ### -Timeout
-The timeout for the ssh command to complete and exit after starting or receiving input.
-If timeout is not set a default of 10 minutes will be used.
+The timeout for the SSH command to complete and exit after starting or receiving input.
+If timeout is not set, a default of 10 minutes will be used.

 ```yaml
 Type: long